GOOGLE EARTH, PEPSI MOON

 How many cigarettes left in that pack, and where he smoked each one.

-Not just his name, his contacts, his history: his genetic code, his health, his teeth; his obsessions, his anxieties, his addictions; his beliefs, his pain, his threat potential.
+Not just his name, his contacts, his history: his genetic code, his health, his teeth; his obsessions, his anxieties, his addictions, his ambitions; his beliefs, his pain, his threat potential.

 Everything he thought only God knew about him.